 I’m not saying you should place your CTA right in the middle of the page, but you do have to make it impossible to miss.

 One popular method is to make the button colorful and big.

 Unless you have a specific design in mind, don’t use the CTA’s color for any other button.

 Here’s a simple color scheme that works.
 What stands out the most is the CTA, the other colors are neutrals (you can see some brown, some muted black and grey).
 But you can’t miss that green!A landing page’s calls-to-action should be short and to the point.
 The rest of the page explains why you should opt-in.

 Your homepage should have a special box with a CTA.
 It’s the most visited page on the website, so it has great lead generation potential.

-Put a CTA in the website sidebar as well.
-It will appear on every page, so readers are always a click away from opting in.
+Put a CTA on the website sidebar as well.
+The same sidebar usually appears on every page, so readers are always one click away from opting in.